mhalbritter/graal-native-image-analysis/README.md

 ### no-reflection-many-big-classes vs no-reflection-10000-classes

-Question: If we don't reflection, what is better?
-Many small classes or few big classes?
+Question: If we don't reflection, what is better: Many small classes or few big classes?

 `no-reflection-many-big-classes` (100 classes with 100 methods each):